DS202-at-ISU/lab-1-team-6-lab-1/README.md

   git config user.name and user.email and generating a token (PAT).
 Then I pulled and resolve merge conflicts, made a commit with my text, and then I was able to push to main.
+  -I (Sam) had an error where my project kept getting an error and would automatically close when I tried to open it.
+It required the id to be opened in a notepad to fix.